-WE see that the imagery used in this chapter, and indeed in this book generally, is very sublime and withal, very intense; and there certainly must be a great depth and solemnity of meaning throughout this book; for the two themes of the book are judgment and mercy; and with these views we shall proceed this morning.
-And in so doing I notice first the contrastive position in which they stand to their enemies; and then, secondly, the death that they undergo, and then, thirdly, the resurrection that they shall realize; that brings us to that which this morning is our text; "They stood upon their feet."
+1.97 the stood upon their feet.'
+Revelation xi.
+11. WE see that the imagery used in this chapter, and indeed in this book generally, is very sublime and withal very intense; and there certainly must be a great depth and solemnity of meaning throughout this book; for the two themes of the book are judgment and mercy; and with these views we shall proceed this morning.
+And in so doing I notice first the contrastive position in which they stand to their enemies; and then, secondly, the death that they undergo, and then, thirdly, the resurrection that they shall realize;-that brings us to that which this morning is our text; They stood upon their feet.
 First then their CONTRASTIVE POSITION to that of their enemies.
-It is said, "If any man will hurt them, fire proceeds out of their mouth, and devours their enemies; and if any man will hurt them, he must in this manner be killed."
-Last Lord's day morning we showed that these witnesses were the ministers of the gospel; and that these ministers of the gospel represent the people of God, and so include all the people of God; so that if anyone will hurt these people of God, these who are God's witnesses, fire proceeded out of their mouth which devours their adversaries.
-Let us try to understand this and the following clauses upon the same subject.
-Under a variety of imagery the people of God are spoken of as doing that which they only testify of; therefore being one with God in the testimony of this truth, they are spoken of as doing that which they only testify of; and it is in this sense of testimony that we must understand such language as this; that if any will hurt them, fire proceeds out of their mouth.
+It is said, 'If any man will hurt them, fire proceedeth out of their mouth, and devoureth their enemies; and if any man will hurt them, he must in this manner be killed.'
+Last Lord's day morning we showed that these witnesses were the ministers of the gospel; and that these ministers of the gospel represent the people of God, and so include all the people of God; so that if any one will hart these people of God, these who are God's witnesses, fire proceedeth out of their mouth which devoureth their adversaries. ' Let us try to understand this and the following clauses upon the same subject.
+Under a variety of imagery the people of God are spoken of as doing that which they only testify of; therefore being one with God in the testimony of his truth, they are spoken of as doing that which they only testify of; and it is in this sense of testimony that we must understand such language as this; that if any will hurt them, fire proceedeth out of their mouth.
 And there is not, that I am aware of, a clause anywhere here that has not reference to the Old Testament.
-We see for instance in 16th of Numbers, when Korah, Dathan, and Abiram rose against the priesthood, that fire came out from the Lord, and devoured these enemies to the priesthood.
-This I think will give us a little clue to the meaning here.
+We see for instance in 16th of Numbers, when Korah, Dathan, and Abiram rose against the priesthood, that fire came out from the Lord, and devoured these enemies to the priesthood., This I think will give us a little clue to the meaning here. - Itu a ware the end be of a s So these witnesses are united especially to the Lord Jesus Christ, they stand with him especially in his priesthood-they make very, very much of his sacrificial character, because they see that everything is settled there, Vol. III-No. 118.